How to Become a Pro Scriptwriter: ULTIMATE Guide

 - Or are you just trying to impress for the sake of it?

-Keep your writing muscles exercised in all sorts of ways.
+Furthermore, keep your writing muscles exercised in all sorts of ways.
 Don’t restrict yourself to one avenue or one idea.
 You never know which one might stick and where you creative energy might find it’s best vessel.
+Being a scriptwriter is often like being a gambler, throwing certain ideas out in the hope that one will help you hit big.

 Whilst friends and contacts you trust can be a great source of feedback, Industrial Scripts exists for this very purpose and we advocate the value of professional feedback.
-You need pro script analysis.
+It might sound stark, but a scriptwriter needs pro script analysis.
+If you don’t have a sense of how your script holds up to professional standards, this could be the first barrier to progression as a professional scriptwriter.

 A script doctor is a fusion of the scriptwriter and script consultant and therefore someone who understands the creative process as well as they do development and production potential for your script.